pocomane/brewed-in-the-apocalypse/bita.md

 - Apocalypse World by D. Vincent Baker and Meguey Baker (2010)
 - Not the End by Claudio Pustorino (2020)

+This game is written keeping in mind a style of game for the Scenarist very similar to the Master of Ceremony of the Apocalypse World and derivative games.
+However it tries to be more strict with the rules, hoping that no "Guidelines" for the Scenarist are actually needed.
+However we have a compendium on it the form of another text: Brewed in the Apocalypse - Tasty.

 In this manual we use the Spivak pronouns ey/em/eir/emself: they work exactly like it/it/its/itself but refer to a person, without assuming any other attribute.
 A more common alternative would be the singular they but we found